T.I.: Business ventures

 Forbes Magazine announced its first ever Hip-Hop Cash Kings list in early 2007, listing the top 20 hip-hop earning artists for the previous business year.
 T.I. was listed on their list four times.
 As in 2015, the rapper was again included in Forbes' annual list after earning $6 million.

 T.I. opened his own nightclub, called Club Crucial, in Bankhead, Atlanta.
 It is considered one of the most popular clubs in Atlanta and features full entertainment centers with large flat-screen TVs, pool rooms, VIP rooms and food.
 Celebrities such as Monica, Big Boi, Mike Epps and Shawty Lo have made appearances there.
-The club also hosts weekly events such as Monday night Open Mic Night, Free Fridays, and Celebrity Saturdays, where local hip-hop artists are known to come perform their songs at the club.
+The club hosts weekly events such as Monday night Open Mic Night, Free Fridays, and Celebrity Saturdays, where local hip-hop artists perform their songs at the club.

 After the release of his hit single "Top Back", Chevrolet secured an endorsement deal with T.I. earlier in 2007, to promote their line of cars, with a focus on the new Impala.
 Due to his arrest for federal gun charges, he was on the verge of losing his deal with the company.

 T.I. had an endorsement with a social networking website focusing on the hip-hop culture named StreetCred.com.
 The website was founded in 2007 by investment banker Rocky D. Williform.
 Celebrities such as Diddy, Lil' Kim and Young Jeezy had accounts on the website.
 As of 2008, the website was temporarily shut down until further notice.

-In 2008, T.I. announced the launch of his clothing company A.K.O.O. (an acronym for "A King Of Oneself"), focusing on urban apparel such as lightweight T-shirts, cardigans, sweaters, embroidered wovens, leather jackets and quality denim among a variety of other clothing.
+In 2008, T.I. announced the launch of his clothing company A.K.O.O., an acronym for "A King Of Oneself", focusing on urban apparel such as lightweight T-shirts, cardigans, sweaters, embroidered wovens, leather jackets and quality denim among a variety of other clothing.

-On June 29, 2010, T.I. was named Global Creative Consultant of Rémy Martin Cognac.
+In June 2010, T.I. was named Global Creative Consultant of Rémy Martin Cognac.
 XXL Magazine revealed that the partnership will include collaborative projects and a focus on continuing the philanthropic works of his K.I.N.G.
 Foundation.
-He also announced on Chelsea Lately, that he would be releasing his own signature brand of the liquor.
+He announced on Chelsea Lately, that he would be releasing his own signature brand of the liquor.

 T.I. lost his endorsement deal with Axe body spray, following his arrest for drug possession.

 In May 2012, T.I. revealed he has invested money in a social marketing app called Yopima.

-On February 23, 2016, T.I. announced he joined subscription-based music streaming service TIDAL, as an artist-owner, making him the 19th of his kind, and in company with artists such as J. Cole, Beyoncé, Kanye West, Nicki Minaj, Rihanna, Lil Wayne, Daft Punk, Madonna and of course, Jay Z.
+In February 2016, T.I. announced he joined subscription-based music streaming service TIDAL, as an artist-owner, making him the 19th of his kind, and in company with artists such as J. Cole, Beyoncé, Kanye West, Nicki Minaj, Rihanna, Lil Wayne, Daft Punk, Madonna and of course, Jay Z.

 In June 2016, T.I. opened a strip club called V Live, in Atlanta.